vibe-project/vibe-project.github.io/_posts/2014-10-31-preparing-for-your-atmosphere-app-to-vibe.md

 The unit of to be received and sent of Atmosphere is a plain string but that of Vibe is an event object.
 Therefore, the `message` event has no special meaning and is just yet another custom event like `heartbeat`.
 That event handler is called when a client sends a `message` event like a method annotated with `@Message`.
 Event data's type depends on the event format and here because the event format is JSON and the client is supposed to send an object to `message` event, `Map<String, Object>` is the corresponding type of `message` event and vice versa.
 You can use any event name except reserved ones like `close` and `error`.

-Also since object is exchanged, there is no concept of `Encoder` and `Decoder`.
-But, using a plain map is inconvenient sometimes.
-Then, you can convert its type using library like Jackson or Apache Commons BeanUtils.
+Though object is exchanged, using a plain map is inconvenient.
+A kind of `Encoder` and `Decoder` will be provided in upcoming release.
+Until then, you can convert data type using library like Jackson or Apache Commons BeanUtils.

 * **G** `server.all().send("message", message);`

-To broadcast an event to every client, you can use `server.all().send(event, data)` like using `Broadcaster.broadcast` or using an return value of a method annotated with `@Message`.
-Otherwise instead you can handle each socket:
+To broadcast an event to every client, you can use [`server.all().send(event, data)`](/projects/vibe-java-server/3.0.0-Alpha3/apidocs/org/atmosphere/vibe/server/Server.html#all()) like using `Broadcaster.broadcast` or using an return value of a method annotated with `@Message`.
+Otherwise instead you can handle each socket using [`server.all(socket -> {})`](/projects/vibe-java-server/3.0.0-Alpha3/apidocs/org/atmosphere/vibe/server/Server.html#all(org.atmosphere.vibe.platform.Action)):

 ```java
 socket.on("message", data -> server.all(socket -> socket.send("message", data)));
 ```

 Though, notifying something of every client is not common.
-Practically, you will utilize tag a lot to handle a group of socket:
+Practically, you will utilize [tag](/projects/vibe-java-server/3.0.0-Alpha3/apidocs/org/atmosphere/vibe/server/Server.html#byTag(java.lang.String[], org.atmosphere.vibe.platform.Action)) a lot to handle a group of socket:

 ```java
 socket.tag("room").on("message", data -> server.byTag("room").send("message", data));
 ```

-Also it's possible to attach callbacks receiving the result of event processing when sending event and to handle that callback when receiving event:
+Also it's possible to [attach callbacks](/projects/vibe-java-server/3.0.0-Alpha3/apidocs/org/atmosphere/vibe/server/ServerSocket.html#send(java.lang.String, java.lang.Object, org.atmosphere.vibe.platform.Action, org.atmosphere.vibe.platform.Action)) receiving the result of event processing when sending event and to handle those callbacks when receiving event:

 ```java
 socket.send("/account/find", "donghwan", account -> System.out.println(account), reason -> System.err.println(reason));